-Several studies [1,2,8,9] on the outcome of THA using the Anatomic stem (Zimmer, Indiana, USA) in Caucasian patients reported that the rates of stem revision due to loosening were low (from 0 to 2.6 %).
-There were two reports on the outcomes in Japanese patients.
+Several studies [1,2,8,9] have discussed the outcomes of THA using the Anatomic stem (Zimmer, Indiana, USA) in Caucasian patients, with low rates of stem revision due to loosening reported (from 0 to 2.6 %).
+Only two reports describe the outcomes of this surgery in Japanese patients.
 Harada et al. [10] reported that five cups and no stems had been revised out of 81 hips with a mean follow-up of 8.4 years.
 Nakoshi et al. [11] reported that four cups and no stems had been revised in 20 hips with a mean follow-up of 12.8 years.
 In our study, no stems required revision and one stem showed loosening out of 137 hips with a mean follow-up of 9.7 years.
-These results suggest that the biological fixation of this stem is good for 8 to 12 years after surgery not only in Caucasian but also in Japanese patients.
+These results suggest that the biological fixation of this stem is good for 8 to 12 years after surgery in Japanese as well as Caucasian patients.

 Only one previous study has evaluated the metaphyseal fit or press-fit of the Anatomic stem.
-Ragab et al. [1] evaluated the press-fit of this stem in 97 hips using the methods of Callaghan et al. [12] and reported that the press-fit was excellent in 58 hips, good in 38 hips, and poor in one hip.
-These results suggest that the press-fit of this stem is good for hips with primary osteoarthritis in Caucasian patients.
-However, direct comparison with our results was not possible, because we did not use the evaluation methods of Callaghan et al. [12].
-In their method, press-fit was defined as excellent if the AP radiograph showed the stem to be in contact with the cortical bone at some point on both the medial and the lateral surface.
-The Anatomic stem has no lateral flare to contact with the endosteum of the lateral metaphyseal cortex around the innominate tubercle.
+Ragab et al. [1] evaluated the press-fit of this stem in 97 hips using the methods of Callaghan et al. [12] and reported it to be excellent in 58 hips, good in 38 hips, and poor in 1 hip.
+These results suggest that the press-fit of this stem is appropriate for hips with primary osteoarthritis in Caucasian patients.
+However, direct comparison of these results with those of our study was not possible because we did not use the evaluation methods of Callaghan et al. [12] for a number of reasons.
+In their method, press-fit was considered excellent if the AP radiograph showed the stem to be in contact with the cortical bone at some point on both the medial and the lateral surfaces.
+The Anatomic stem has no lateral flare to maintain contact with the endosteum of the lateral metaphyseal cortex around the innominate tubercle.
 Therefore, assessments of the lateral side contact would be meaningless for this stem.
-Additionally, we considered that stricter assessments should be employed for the contact on the medial side.
-These are the reasons why we had not used the methods of Callaghan et al. No other reports on the press-fit or metaphyseal fit of the Anatomic stem are currently available.
+Additionally, we considered that stricter assessments should be employed to evaluate contact on the medial side.
+No other reports on the press-fit or metaphyseal fit of the Anatomic stem are currently available.

 Our analysis revealed that the occurrence of good metaphyseal fit was low.
 The Anatomic stem was designed using data obtained from normal femora of cadavers.
 Kaneuji et al. [13] studied the three-dimensional morphology of the femur in 113 hips with osteoarthritis and 36 normal hips in Japanese individuals.
 Their study classified the femoral canal into three types; the standard type accounted for 89 % of the normal hips but only 42 % of the hips with osteoarthritis.
 In our study, 117 hips out of 137 hips were diagnosed as having osteoarthritis.
 The difference in femoral configuration between normal and osteoarthritic hips could be one of the reasons for the high incidence of poor metaphyseal fit.
 The use of an undersized stem (Figure 4) can also result in poor metaphyseal fit.
 However, no other stems were undersized or showed loosening.
 Therefore, we conclude that the usage of undersized stems was not the main reason for poor metaphyseal fit.

-Limitations of this study should be discussed.
+The present study has several limitations.
 First, the metaphyseal fit was evaluated from AP radiographs.
 Three-dimensional analysis using CT scan would be more precise and is supposed to show lower rates of good fit.
-Second, because the mean follow-up of our study was 9.7 years, there may be effects of metaphyseal fit that become apparent after longer time periods that were not observed.
+Second, because the mean follow-up of our study was 9.7 years, there may be effects of metaphyseal fit that become apparent after longer periods, and we were unable to observe these.
 These points require further study.